 Simply continue heating the refried beans in a saucepan.
 Put the stovetop on low heat and then keep stirring the beans.
-Eventually, the beans should reach the proper consistency if all goes well.
+Eventually, they should reach the proper consistency if all goes well.

 Be patient and see if you can thicken the beans by cooking them for several more minutes.
-Cooking the beans at low heat will lessen the likelihood that you will burn the refried beans.
+Cooking them at low heat will lessen the likelihood that you will burn them.

 Hopefully, this little trick will work out.
 Most culinary experts say that this is the best approach to take, but you do have other options available to you.